wp-plugins/custom-content-type-manager/readme.txt

 Custom content types get their own link in the admin menus and their own URL structure.

 Note that this plugin is still in development.
+Please file bugs at http://code.google.com/p/wordpress-custom-content-type-manager/issues/list

 == Installation ==